NCVotes/voters-ingestor/docs/provisioning.rst

 automatically.

 The environments make use of Ansible Vault to protect the server secrets.
-You will need to obtain the vault password from another member of the team and then create a ``.vault_pass`` file at the top level of this repo that contains it.
+You will need to obtain the vault password from LastPass (named "NCVotes .vault_pass") and then create a ``.vault_pass`` file at the top level of this repo that contains it.
 Never commit this file to version control!